-Click on the Create button, located at the top of the dashboard and select STIX Parser under the Import heading.

-- 2. Do one of the following:

-- Drag your file(s) into the left pane.
+- 1. Click the Create button, located at the top of the dashboard and select STIX Parser under the Import heading. - The Parse for Intelligence window is displayed. - 2.
+Do one of the following: - Drag your file(s) into the left pane.

-- Click on Click to Browse, and locate the file you wish to upload.

-- Copy/paste the content in the right pane.

-- 3. Select or clear the Normalize URL Indicators check box.
-See Indicator URL Normalization for more information.

-- 4. Click Next Step.
+- Click on Click to Browse, and locate the file you wish to upload. - Copy/paste the content in the right pane. - 3.
+The Normalize URL Indicators check box defaults to checked.
+You can click the check box to unselect it or leave it checked.
+See Indicator URL Normalization for more information. - 4.
+Click the Next Step button.

-- 5. Enter an optional Name.

-- 6. Select a Source from the dropdown menu provided.